-Teatro Nagual is planning the Sacramento premiere of a new musical written by Actor/Activist Ed Begley Jr. “Cesar and Ruben” chronicles the life of Chavez through music, imagery and a conversation with slain Los Angeles Times reporter Ruben Salazar, who often wrote about Chavez.
+Teatro Nagual Inc. presents the northern California premiere of a musical written by Hollywood Actor/Activist Ed Begley Jr. “Cesar and Ruben” chronicles the life of Chavez through music, imagery and a conversation with slain Los Angeles Times reporter Ruben Salazar, who often wrote about Chavez.
 The show mixes humor and drama, music and dance, history and personal struggles, with songs in Spanish – and supertitles in English – by Sting, Ruben Blades, Carlos Santana and more.
-It also features a multi-ethnic cast of 34 and a significant audio-visual component.
-Want to audition?
+It also features a multi-ethnic cast and a significant audio-visual component.
+Want to meet the cast?
 See our Cesar and Ruben page for more audition information!

 Here is video of one of the many performances of Cesar and Ruben!